 Sarah gained her Higher National Diploma in complementary therapies at Moray College; she has been practicing at Nourish (formerly The Riverdale Centre) since 2011.
 She is a registered member of the complementary therapists association.
 As well as Reflexology, Sarah practises massage including Aromatherapy, Hot Stone and Sports and Remedial Massage.

 Sarah is available for weekday evening appointments and at other times by arrangement.

 About Shenagh Leiper (Maternity & Reproductive Reflexology) :

-Shenagh specialises in Maternity Reflexology and Reflexology for Infertility, which along with her knowledge and experience as a midwife benefits clients.
+Shenagh specialises in Maternity and Reproductive Reflexology, which along with her knowledge and experience gained as a midwife and health visitor, benefits clients.

-Shenagh holds a certificate in competency in Maternity reflexology from Susanne Enzer, and in her time as a practising midwife, Shenagh used reflexology both ante-natally, during labour and post-natally.
+Shenagh has a certificate of competency in Maternity Reflexology from Suzanne Enzer and during her time as a midwife, used reflexology both antenatally , during labour and post natally.

-Shenagh is also a qualified Reiki Master, Bach Flower Essence practitioner and Infant Massage instructor.
+Shenagh is also a qualified Reiki Master/teacher, Bach Flower Remedy practitioner and Infant Massage Instructor.